Nevada

 B. Occupational and professional licensing

-There is some provision for legislative oversight built into the law that promises a more robust effort in the future: Nev.
-Rev. Stat. § 622.001 was amended to require each licensing agency to submit quarterly reports to the legislature on the number of petitions received, the number of determinations of disqualification, and the reasons for each.
-Under a new section of Chapter 232B, the “Sunset Subcommittee” of the Legislative Commission is charged with reviewing the reports of each agency “to determine whether the restrictions on the criminal history of an applicant for an occupational or professional license are appropriate.”
+Even though the 2019 law contained little by way of protection for jujstice-impacted individuals in the licensing process, the law makes provision for legislative oversight that could promise a more robust regulatory effort in the future: Nev.
+Rev. Stat. § 622.100 was amended to require each licensing agency to submit quarterly reports to the legislature on the number of petitions received, the number of determinations of disqualification, and the reasons for each.
+Under a new section of Chapter 232B, Nev.
+Rev Stat. § 232B.237, the “Sunset Subcommittee” of the Legislative Commission is charged with reviewing the reports of each agency “to determine whether the restrictions on the criminal history of an applicant for an occupational or professional license are appropriate.”
 Similar requirements are specifically imposed on various certifying entities of state government and the courts through additions to various chapters of the Nevada statutes, for certifications as varied as court interpreter, firefighter, boiler inspector, driller, milk tester, and medical marijuana provider.

 C. Juvenile adjudications